EvolvedWeb/evowc/README.md

 The attribute `:message` in the `<component>` element will create a public property called `message` in the component class and the component will observe changes made to the `message` attribute.
 If you change the `message` attribute the code will also change the component property.

-When you create a PDA you can also define the data type of the generated property as well as an optional default value.
+When you create a CPA you can also define the data type of the generated property as well as an optional default value.

 The variable type names that can be used are `'array'`, `'bool'`, `'date'`, `'int'`, `'number'`, `'object'`, `'string'` with the default type being `'string'`.